What Is Acceptance Commitment Therapy? A Simple Guide to ACT

 • Mindfulness Exercises – Simple breathing or sensory practices to anchor yourself.

-• Thought Labeling – Instead of saying, “I am anxious,” you learn to say, “I’m having the thought that I’m worried.”
+• Thought Labelling – Instead of saying, “I am anxious,” you learn to say, “I’m having the thought that I’m worried.”
 This creates space.

-• Values Mapping – Identifying your values (like kindness, honesty, or growth) and setting goals that align with them.
+• Values Mapping – Identify your values (like kindness, honesty, or growth) and set goals that align with them.

-• Willingness Exercises – Practicing openness to discomfort instead of avoiding it.
+• Willingness Exercises – Practising openness to discomfort instead of avoiding it.

-These techniques are practical, flexible, and designed to help in real-life moments—not just in therapy sessions.
+These techniques are practical, flexible, and designed to help in real-life moments, not just therapy sessions.

 Why Choose Acceptance Therapy Over Traditional Talk Therapy?